Pre-existing conditions

 The reality is that you (or anyone) doesn’t know if a pet will be lucky or unlucky in its lifetime.
 Pre-existing exclusions are there to prevent people from taking out insurance after the animal is sick or injured, insurance is there to help those “unlucky” few pets to be covered by the lucky many, the cost and risk shared across a larger group.
 We believe that is how insurance works best.

-Our expertise is knowing the average pets cost of veterinary care across an entire lifetime through covering 600,000 pets globally and paying out over $1,700,000,000 USD in North America.
+Our expertise is knowing the average pets cost of veterinary care across an entire lifetime through covering 1 million pets globally and paying out over $2,700,000,000 USD globally in claims.
 We can offer a unique value to members by having truly broad coverage for unexpected conditions, and by not paying for conditions that are expected.

 As a member the key takeaway is that it would be unfair to you to ask you to pay a premium to cover other people’s predictable veterinary cost!